HIV and Opportunistic Infections, Coinfections, and Conditions

 Because both HIV and HCV can spread in blood, a major risk factor for both HIV and HCV infection is injection drug use.
 Sharing needles or other drug injection equipment increases the risk of contact with HIV- or HCV-infected blood.

 According to the Centers for Disease Control and Prevention (CDC), approximately 25% of people with HIV in the United States also have HCV.
-Among people with HIV who inject drugs, about 50% to 90% also have HCV.
 Infection with both HIV and HCV is called HIV/HCV coinfection.

 In people with HIV/HCV coinfection, HIV may cause chronic HCV to advance faster.
 Whether HCV causes HIV to advance faster is unclear.